Phone: 01825 769000 | Email: info@springharvest.org

 Count Everyone In offer a warm welcome to everyone at the daily celebrations, especially if you’re an adult with a learning disability.
 What can you expect?
 Fun, friendship and a faith filled programme.
 There will be drama, flags, signing, prayer, Bible teaching and laughter but also awesome God-filled silences as the Holy Spirit moves among us.

-At both Minehead and Skegness there will be morning Celebrations and afternoon workshops, including one on Makaton.
+At Minehead there will be morning Celebrations and afternoon workshops, and in Skegness there will be morning Celebrations, with an afternoon workshop on Makaton.

 Nick and Becky Drake are the founders of Worship For Everyone, an intergenerational ministry which resources churches, schools and homes with music and training.
 They are also the songwriters and founders of Songs for School, which serves primary schools across the world with songs for collective worship and assemblies.
 Nick is Associate Vicar at Gas Street Church with a doctorate in theology, and prior to that was a worship pastor, while Becky spent several years as a School Chaplain.
 They are authors of 'Worship for Everyone: the power of intergenerational diversity' and are passionate about seeing the church unite and encounter God across generations in worship.